How to Pay for Braces: Saving, Financing, and More

 4. Investigate Government Programs

 If you fall into the low-income bracket, then you might be able to take advantage of the treatment offered under the Medicaid program.
 However, there are some stipulations.

 First, you need to check with your specific state’s Medicaid office and see whether or not they offer it.
 Second, you need to meet the financial guidelines that are laid out in the program.
 Finally, orthodontic treatment needs to be deemed medically necessary.

 5. Dental Charities

 If you’re struggling financially, then you can also consider going through a dental charity.
 These are organizations like Smiles Change Lives and Smiles For A Lifetime Foundation that helps underprivileged families afford dental and orthodontic work.
 If you’re accepted by the program, then these organizations can help pay for all or most of the cost of braces for you or your child.

-Looking for a Qualified Orthodontist in the Michigan Area?
+Looking for a Qualified Orthodontist serving the Detroit, Michigan Area?
 Contact TDR Orthodontics

 We hope this article helped you learn some of the different ways you can pay for braces.
 As you can see, there’s no shortage of ways to finance your orthodontic treatment.
 However, the most important thing is to find an orthodontist that you can trust.
 So, how do you do this?
 If you live in the Southeastern Michigan area, then look no further than TDR Orthodontics.